ryancarnegie/ryancarnegie/README.md

 🔭 I’m currently working on something cool!

+🔭 I’m currently working on a flask application with sign-up, login, user item display, buy/refund orders, and signout capabilities.

 🌱 I’m currently learning a lot!

 👯 I’m looking to collaborate on projects!